Kind-Unes/MultiModal-Model/README.md

 **Multi-Modal Python Project**

+# Coming Very SOOOOOOOOOOOOOOON !
+- Dreams visualizer
+- Chating with your own data and documents !
+- Video Prompting and summarization
+- wrting essays for students
+- More Accurate answers by providing
+  - prompt engineering
+  - reaching the outlimites using Prompts **injenction and jailbraiks**
+  -  Implemeting langchain agents
+  -  More powerful diffusers
+  -  Net Family improvements
+- **AND MANY MANY MANY OTHER AWESOME FUNCTIONALLTIES ALL IN A SINGLE FLASK SERVER !!!!!!!!!!**
 ## Overview

 This project is a multi-modal model that accepts audio, images, and text as inputs, generating corresponding audio, images, and text outputs.